uhi22/pyPLC/readme.md

 is hidden, most likely because the TPlink "too intelligent", it knows who has which MAC address and hides traffic which is not intended for the third participant in the network.
 Trace in results/2022-10-26_WP4_networkEstablishedButHiddenCommunication.pcapng

-## List of open topics
-- add listener to socket at port 15118 (use case: evse)
-- add evaluation of the TP packets (use case: sniffer)
+## Biggest Challenges
+- [ListenMode] Find a way to enable the sniffer mode or monitor mode in the AR7420.
+Seems to be not included in the public qca/open-plc-utils.
+Without this mode, we see only the broadcase messages, not the TCP / UDP traffic between the EVSE and the PEV.
+Any idea how to enable full-transparency of the QCA?
-- convert the EXI data to the readable xml (e.g. using https://github.com/FlUxIuS/V2Gdecoder, or https://github.com/Martin-P/OpenV2G)
+- [all modes] convert the EXI data to the readable xml (e.g. using https://github.com/FlUxIuS/V2Gdecoder, or https://github.com/Martin-P/OpenV2G).
+Evaluate different EXI decoders/encoders, regarding speed, correctness and stability.
-- replace the fix-configured addresses (MAC, IP) in the python script by the real one from the operating system
+- [all modes] replace the fix-configured addresses (MAC, IP) in the python script by the real one from the operating system

+## Other open topics
+- [EvseMode] Add listener to socket at port 15118
-- improve docu (add layer diagram, improve hardware docu, add link to evse which provides the 5% PWM)
+- improve docu (update layer diagram, improve hardware docu, add link to evse which provides the 5% PWM)
 - (and much more)